Institutional Biosafety Committee

 - Experiments involving deliberate transfer of rDNA into human subjects must also be reviewed by the NIH OBA (Appendix M of the NIH Guidelines) and a University of Florida IRB.

-- Transfer of rDNA into human subjects studies also require the submission of:
+Transfer of rDNA into human subjects studies also requires the submission of the following.

 - Experiments involving any animal work must also be approved by the University of Florida IACUC.
 IACUC protocols will not receive final approval until Biological Safety Office and/or IBC approval is obtained.
 Biological Safety Office staff advise the IACUC staff of approved, denied, or tabled projects.